-Price estimates of this calculator include both Labor and Materials.
+House Siding Cost estimates include both Labor and Materials.

 To calculate the cost of siding, enter your house ground measurements, number of levels, home type, number of doors & windows, old siding removal, house insulation type, and New Siding Material.

-Update (March, 2016): We've greatly improved the accuracy of calculation formula, made floor height 9 feet (average for most homes with 8' ceilings) and updated muterial prices to most current estimates, received in early march of 2016.
+Update (March, 2016): We've greatly improved the accuracy of out calculation formula, made floor height 9 feet (average for most homes with 8' ceilings) and updated material prices to most current estimates, received in early march of 2016.

-Local Siding Prices: Lastly, we've added more accurate location based calculation, which takes in account where you live, and adjusts cost based on your region.
+Local House Siding Cost: Lastly, we've added a more accurate location based calculation.
+It takes in account where you live, and adjusts cost based on your region.

 Check out our vinyl siding prices guide to learn how contractors price their work, how much the materials costs, and why it is best to work with a smaller contractor VS "big box" companies.

 Also check out the result of our detailed investigation of Hardie siding costs, where we got multiple quotes from building materials suppliers, and list every item and color.